discosultan/quake-console/README.md

 Sometimes it is desirable to prevent other game systems from accepting input while the console window is open.
 To do this, it is required to know if the console is currently open (accepting input) or closed.
 This can be done by using the  `console.IsAcceptingInput` property.

-<h2 id="setup4">Setting up console to use PythonInterpreter</h3>
+<h2 id="setup3">Setting up console to use PythonInterpreter</h2>

 Python interpreter can be used to interpret user input as Python code.
 It is extremely useful to, for example, manipulate game objects *at runtime*.

-Install the interpreter through NuGet (this will also bring in the console if it hasn't been installed already):
+Install the interpreter assembly through NuGet (this will also bring in the console if it hasn't been installed already):

 ```powershell
 Install-Package QuakeConsole.PythonInterpreter.MonoGame.WindowsDX -Pre